Manchahat/MvcCouche/MvcCouche/README.txt

 added a connection in the app setting page adding the scaffolding now it took a while and finally completed it

+adding seed data
+took a long time writing the values i have added 6 values in total fro each property
+9:56